-Federal Funding Categories Sta ate Funding Categories 1.
-Fed eral Basic 1.
+Federal Funding Categories State Funding Categories 1.
+Federal Basic 1.
 State Basic 2.
-Integ grated English Literacy and Civics Education (IELCE) 2.
-State Performance least one year of service has been completed.
+Integrated English Literacy and Civics Education (IELCE) 2.
+State Performance

-^{}State Performance funding is only available to eligible providers with at least one year of prior service.
-Newly funded eligible providers will not be granted State Performance dollars until at
+State Performance funding is only available to eligible providers with at least one year of prior service.
+Newly funded eligible providers will not be granted State Performance funds until at least one year of service has been completed.